RonFrancesca/makam_research/README.md

 ### Copy or Download the repository

 Copy or download the repository.
-It contains a jupyter notebook, please read Jupyter Notebook instruction to change directories paths and run the notebook correctly.
+It contains a jupyter notebook, please read Jupyter Notebook instruction to properly change directories paths and run the notebook correctly.

 Command to copy the repository:
 ```